-As at 31 December 2020, the Board comprises three executive Directors, namely, Mr. Qu Jiguang (Chairman), Mr. Wang Xianjun and Mr. Su Xuejun, one non-executive Director, namely Mr. Feng Hao and three independent non-executive Directors, namely, Mr. Wang Yibing, Mr. Leung Chong Shun and Mr. Chow Kwok Wai.
+As at 31 December 2021, the Board comprises four executive Directors, namely, Mr. Qu Jiguang (Chairman), Mr. Su Xuejun, Mr. Meng Guo and Mr. Chow Hing Yeung, one non-executive Director, namely Mr. Feng Hao and three independent non- executive Directors, namely, Mr. Wang Yibing, Mr. Leung Chong Shun and Mr. Chow Kwok Wai (the "Directors").

 The Board is responsible for leadership and control of the Company and oversees the Group's businesses, strategic direction and performance.
 All policy matters of the Group, material transactions or transactions where there is conflict of interests are reserved for the Board's decisions.
-The Board is also responsible for reviewing and monitoring the training and continuous professional development of directors and senior management, the policies and practices on compliance with legal and regulatory requirements of the Company, the code of conduct applicable to employees and directors as well as the Company's policies for corporate governance and its compliance with the relevant code and disclosure as set out in the Corporate Governance Report.
+The Board is also responsible for reviewing and monitoring the training and continuous professional development of directors and senior management, the policies and practices on compliance with legal and regulatory requirements of the Company, the code of conduct applicable to employees and the Directors, the Company's compliance with the CG code as well as the Company's disclosure in the Corporate Governance Report.